NICE Online Modules & NICE SLICC

 What are the NICE online modules?

 There are seven modules that make up the online NICE platform.
 When you join the NICE programme, you’ll be put into a group with four other students from the partner universities and you’ll work through the modules together.
-You’ll learn about intercultural competence and entrepreneurship and each week, you’ll meet up in a virtual meeting together with a staff facilitator to talk about what you’ve learned.
+You’ll learn about intercultural competence and entrepreneurship, concluding each module meeting up in a virtual meeting together with a staff facilitator to talk about what you’ve learned.
 You can see the landing page of the NICE online platform but you won’t be able to access any of the content.

-The seven different modules you’ll work through are:
+The seven modules you’ll work through (and the time you’ll spend working through each module with your team) are:

-Throughout these modules you’ll be completing matching games, filling in worksheets, completing readings, watching videos and answering questions about the content of the modules.
-You’ll also meet virtually with your group each week (along with a staff facilitator) to discuss the activities you’ve done that week or the thoughts you have on the things you’ve been learning.
+Throughout the modules you’ll complete matching games, read practical theory, watch videos and answer key questions about the module content.
+You’ll also catch up with your team and facilitator each week to discuss the week’s activities as well as your thoughts on the things you’ve been learning.

 Themes & learning outcomes